umr4nlp/umr-guidelines/guidelines.md

  ```

 In addition to temporal relations at the sentence level, we also annotate temporal relations at the document level.
+The document-level temporal relations focus on event-event and time-time relations.
+Time-time relations are annotated when
+a relative time depends on another time expression for its interpretation

+Event-event relations are annotated only when the temporal relations are clearly supported by morpho-syntactic clues or when there is a clear temporal sequence can be inferred.

 <!--